-Renowned for its natural beauty, New Zealand is the perfect destination for solo female travellers.
-One of the safest countries in the world, New Zealand is very accessible for female travellers and there’s a huge amount to see and do.
+Renowned for its natural beauty, New Zealand is the perfect destination for solo female travelers.
+One of the safest countries in the world, New Zealand is very accessible for female travelers and there’s a huge amount to see and do.
 With white, sandy beaches, beautiful bush walks and the majestic Southern Alps, there are plenty of options for both group activities and for having some time out by yourself.

-Many travelers start in Auckland, in the North Island, and travel down the country from there.
+Many travelers start in Auckland, on the North Island, and travel down the country from there.
 Highlights include stopping in the beautiful Coromandel for stunning beaches, Rotorua for volcanic attractions and thermal spas, then on to wineries of Hawkes Bay.

 But the highlight of any trip to New Zealand is traveling to Queenstown, nestled in the Southern Alps and on the edge of Lake Wakatipu.
 With good tourist infrastructure and many long-term travelers working in the town, it’s easy to make friends and find people with similar interests to you.
 From snow sports and hiking to wineries and adventure activities (like bungy jumping), there’s a huge amount to do in Queenstown and the Central Otago region.

 Wander around the town, marveling at the gorgeous lake views.
 Walk up Queenstown Hill for spectacular, free views of the surrounding area, and visit gorgeous little Arrowtown for a taste of colonial history and delicious restaurants.